GIGN: History

-Since its creation, the group has taken part in over 1,800 operations, rescued over 600 hostages and arrested over 1500 suspects, losing two members killed in action and seven in training.
-The two fatalities in action were sustained when dealing with armed deranged persons.

 In January 2015, GIGN was engaged for the very first time simultaneously with RAID, the National Police tactical unit, during the January 2015 Île-de-France attacks.

 On 1 August 2021, the 14 regional GIGN branches were fully integrated in the group's organization as part of a new Force Antennes.
 Prior to this reorganization, these regional branches, established in 2004, had been administratively attached to the seven domestic "Zonal Gendarmerie Regions" for seven of them and to the Overseas Gendarmerie Command (Commandement de la Gendarmerie outre-mer) for the remaining seven but they were independent units that only came under GIGN operational control when a crisis occurred.
 Sometimes referred to as "GIGN 3.0", the new organization also emphasizes the group's role in training and in operational support.

 A new common insignia was adopted as a result of the 2021 reorganization.
 Shaped as a shield, it worn on the left sleeve by every GIGN gendarme.
 A circular badge is worn on the right sleeve: the traditional round GIGN patch for Satory-based operators and a different patch for members of the AGIGNs.
 The AGIGN patch replaces the parachute with a thunderbolt, as AGIGNs are not parachute units.

+Since its creation, the group has taken part in over 1,800 operations, rescued over 600 hostages and arrested over 1,500 suspects, losing four members killed in action and ten in training.
+Three of the four fatalities in action were sustained when dealing with armed deranged persons.
+The fourth one occurred during an operation against illegal gold-mining in French Guiana in March 2023.